Regardless of your role in construction, you’ll have noticed that almost all the construction projects don’t finish in their contractual finish date.

 A time schedule is the project manager’s best friend and main weapon.
 Now, imagine implementing a project without a time schedule, the result cannot be anything else than failure, as massive delays will eventually occur.

 Delays happen, some events are avoidable and some aren’t, but the good news is that they can always be recovered or compensated.
-The most important thing is to always have good management framework over the project, good coordination between all the project’s parties and between the execution teams.
+The most important thing is to always have a good management framework over the project, good coordination between all the project’s parties and between the execution teams.

 Try to work according to the plan, be flexible and fast in dealing with any delaying events, maximize the usage of the labour and non-labour resources at hand, and finally have the decision-making skills that enable you to avoid the delay or – in the worst cases – to recover them.